LewisJEllis/awesome-lua/readme.md

 - [Drystal](https://drystal.github.io/) - Open source, games can run on Linux or on any platform with a recent web browser.
 - [Amulet](http://www.amulet.xyz/) - Open source, audio/visual toolkit suitable for small games and experimentation.
 It runs on Windows, Mac, Linux, HTML5 and iOS.
 - [gengine](https://gengine.bitballoon.com/) - A 2d game engine for fast development, using entities and components system, for Linux, Windows and HTML5.
+- [GameCake](http://play.wetgenes.com/gamecake) - Open source, cross-platform game engine.
+Designed as a single file replacement for lua.exe packed full of tasty modules to build games with.

 ### Game Development